 Operating outside the fringe of the Port Austin Farmers Market was the paddler crowd.
 In 2007 Chris Boyle, a local attorney, founded Port Austin Kayak.
-(Affectionately called “PAK”) He invited paddlers to join him in 2008 to a summer of weekend paddles circumventing the entire Thumb shoreline on the Tip of the Thumb Heritage Water Trail along its 25 access points.
+(Affectionately called “PAK”) He invited paddlers to join him in 2008 to a summer of weekend paddles circumventing the entire Thumb shoreline on the Tip of the Thumb Heritage Water Trail along with its 25 access points.
 In 2012 Boyle worked with Michigan State University faculty and students to create a concept of a “third place”; an informal gathering spot outside home and work to share and express ideas.
-As a further outcome, Boyle and his wife came up with the concept of C.R.E.A.T.E., which stands for Community, Recreation, Environment, Arts, Tourism and Entertainment.
+As a further outcome, Boyle and his wife came up with the concept of C.R.E.A.T.E., which stands for Community, Recreation, Environment, Arts, Tourism, and Entertainment.
 A moniker which has seemed to take on a life of its own in this coastal community.

 Two Simple Kayak Trails Have Sparked a New Interest in Port Austin

 An Old Barn Offers a Blank Canvas

 It was a simple idea.
 Paint a large mural on the side of a very weathered barn.
 Husband and wife visual artists Steve and Dorota Coy came to such a barn in the Upper Thumb in 2013 and changed the direction of Port Austin’s art scene.
 Their company, Hygienic Dress League works in the community combining business and art with its uses the platform of street art and public art to create their own marketing campaign and bring art to the masses.
 Their public interventions have surfaced in over nineteen different cities in nine countries spanning across three continents.
 With the painting of a pigeon on one side of the barn and a version of American Gothic on the other, the barn has a new life.
 (However, the work has faded over the past 5 years) It’s one of the 10 destination barns for viewing.

 Barn to Ark in Port Austin